spress/spress.yosymfony.com/docs/developers/events-list/index.md

             <td markdown="1">[`ConvertEvent`](#convertevent)</td>
             <td>
                 <p>
-                    The spress.before_convert is thrown before convert the content of each page.
+                    The spress.before_convert is thrown before converting the content of each page.
                 </p>
                 <p markdown="1">
-                    `getContent()` method return the original content in source format.
+                    `getContent()` method returns the original content in source format.
                 </p>
             </td>